IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

     SSH key Ids for the instance

-  image (False, str, None)
-    image id

-  volumes (False, list, None)
-    List of volumes

-  zone (False, str, None)
-    Zone name
+  wait_before_delete (False, bool, True)
+    Enables stopping of instance before deleting and waits till deletion is complete

   dedicated_host_group (False, str, None)
     Unique Identifier of the Dedicated Host Group where the instance will be placed

+  boot_volume (False, list, None)
+    None

+  availability_policy_host_failure (False, str, None)
+    The availability policy to use for this virtual server instance

+  dedicated_host (False, str, None)
+    Unique Identifier of the Dedicated Host where the instance will be placed

+  tags (False, list, None)
+    list of tags for the instance

+  force_action (False, bool, False)
+    If set to true, the action will be forced immediately, and all queued actions deleted.
+Ignored for the start action.

+  profile (False, str, None)
+    Profile info

   action (False, str, None)
     Enables stopping of instance before deleting and waits till deletion is complete

+  auto_delete_volume (False, bool, None)
+    Auto delete volume along with instance

-  user_data (False, str, None)
+  metadata_service (False, list, None)
-    User data given for the instance
+    The metadata service configuration

-  profile (False, str, None)
+  zone (False, str, None)
-    Profile info
+    Zone name

   default_trusted_profile_auto_link (False, bool, None)
     If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

+  placement_group (False, str, None)
+    Unique Identifier of the Placement Group for restricting the placement of the instance

+  user_data (False, str, None)
+    User data given for the instance

+  primary_network_interface (False, list, None)
+    Primary Network interface info

+  volumes (False, list, None)
+    List of volumes

-  default_trusted_profile_target (False, str, None)
+  resource_group (False, str, None)
-    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

-  wait_before_delete (False, bool, True)
-    Enables stopping of instance before deleting and waits till deletion is complete
+    Instance resource group

+  name (True, str, None)
+    (Required for new resource) Instance name

   vpc (False, str, None)
     VPC id

-  tags (False, list, None)
+  instance_template (False, str, None)
-    list of tags for the instance
+    Id of the instance template

   access_tags (False, list, None)
     list of access tags for the instance

-  force_action (False, bool, False)
-    If set to true, the action will be forced immediately, and all queued actions deleted.
-Ignored for the start action.

-  auto_delete_volume (False, bool, None)
-    Auto delete volume along with instance

-  force_recovery_time (False, int, None)
-    Define timeout to force the instances to start/stop in minutes.

-  availability_policy_host_failure (False, str, None)
-    The availability policy to use for this virtual server instance

-  name (True, str, None)
-    (Required for new resource) Instance name

-  dedicated_host (False, str, None)
-    Unique Identifier of the Dedicated Host where the instance will be placed

-  placement_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance

   catalog_offering (False, list, None)
     The catalog offering or offering version to use when provisioning this virtual server instance.
 If an offering is specified, the latest version of that offering will be used.
 The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

-  primary_network_interface (False, list, None)
-    Primary Network interface info

   network_interfaces (False, list, None)
     None

-  boot_volume (False, list, None)
-    None

-  instance_template (False, str, None)
-    Id of the instance template

-  resource_group (False, str, None)
-    Instance resource group

-  metadata_service_enabled (False, bool, None)
+  force_recovery_time (False, int, None)
-    Indicates whether the metadata service endpoint is available to the virtual server instance
+    Define timeout to force the instances to start/stop in minutes.

   id (False, str, None)